toucansites/website/src/contents/docs/content-management/content-types/index.md

 ---
 type: guide
-title: "Content types"
+title: "Content Types"
 description: "Custom content types are defined in the types folder as YAML files, with paths or front matter used to identify the type."
-category: themes
+category: "content-management"
-order: 6
+order: 1
 ---

 # Content types